source-foundry/Slice-docs/content/docs/_index.md

 {{< /tip >}}

 See the [Usage docs](usage) for instructions on font slicing and the advanced font binary editing features in Slice.

-## Why slice a font?

-Good question.
-There are several reasons why you might want to do this:

-- If you do not need the entire design space offered by a variable font, sub-spaces that cover your needs may have a **smaller file size**.
-This can be important for many use cases, including web font distribution and embedding in applications.
-- The applications that you use _**might not support the variable font format**_.
-- The environment where you need to distribute fonts for use by others _**might not support the variable font format**_.
-- You might need to _**name fonts that cover unique areas of the variable design space differently**_ so that they show up as separate families in menus. (e.g., monospaced and proportionally spaced families)
-- You might want to _**restrict the breadth of the design space that a user can access**_.

 ## How does Slice slice a font?